darvil82/lanat-docs/Lanat/topics/Tuples.md

 ## Uses of tuples

-Sometimes Lanat cannot tell exactly if some token is a value or another kind of token, like a sub-command.
+Sometimes Lanat cannot tell exactly if some token is a value or another kind of token, like a sub-command (if the names happen to match).
 Lanat will always prioritize (if possible) to assume that the token is any other kind of token than a value.
 This is where tuples can help.

 Tuples also improve the readability of the input, making it easier to understand which values is each argument receiving.